[Updated on 7/20/21] Vogel State Park is nestled in the Blue Ridge Mountains, in the heart of the Chattahoochee National Forest.

 There are plenty of Vogel State Park camping and cabin options available for every budget, ranging from a pioneer campground to charming (and affordable) cottages.
 There’s also boat and bike rentals, mini golf, and a beach area for summertime fun.

-Here’s a look at the rich history of this popular North Georgia State Park (where I’m currently a volunteer), our favorite things to do there, and an overview of Vogel’s various accommodation options.
+Here’s a look at the rich history of this popular North Georgia State Park, our favorite things to do there, and an overview of Vogel’s various accommodation options.

 Vogel State Park Info